 2. Ricotta Cheese

 Ricotta is a type of soft cheese with a creamy, moist texture.
-You can use it to replace the white sauce in lasagna.
+You can use it to replace the aforementioned white sauce.

 Mushrooms are a great source of antioxidants, fiber, and protein.
-For today’s recipe, we figure button mushrooms are the best fit.
+For today’s recipe, we figured button mushrooms to be the best fit.

-Caramelized mushrooms can be a great substitute for ground beef in a vegetarian/vegan lasagna as well.
+Caramelized mushrooms can be a great substitute for ground beef to make a vegetarian/vegan version as well.

-Pumpkin may sound like an odd ingredient to find in a healthy lasagna recipe.
-But, we insist on giving it a try and maybe you’ll change your mind.
+Pumpkin may sound like an odd ingredient to find in a lasagna recipe.
+But, we insisted on giving it a try and maybe we’ll change your mind.

 Cut the pumpkin into chunks, ¼-inch thick, and lightly season with olive oil, salt, and pepper.
 Bake the pumpkin until golden brown or lightly charred on the outside and tender on the inside.

-Add cooked pumpkin to your lasagna as a layer under the bolognese sauce.
+Add the cooked pumpkin to your pasta as a layer under the bolognese sauce.
 The sweet pumpkin and tangy tomato sauce create a pleasant, balanced harmony of flavors.

 If you’ve never had shrimp lasagna before, you should give it a try.

-Since the shrimp will be the main protein, you don’t need ground beef in the bolognese sauce anymore.
-Just make a simple tomato and vegetables sauce.
+Since shrimp will be the main protein, you no longer need ground beef in the bolognese sauce.
+Just make a simple tomato and vegetable sauce.

 As for the shrimp, lightly season it with Italian seasoning, salt, and pepper, and sear until cooked on both sides.
-Add the cooked shrimp to the tomato sauce and add it to your lasagna.
+Add the cooked shrimp to the tomato sauce and add it to your pasta casserole.

-Adding spinach to lasagna is a good way to sneak more fiber into your diet.
+Adding spinach is a good way to sneak more fiber into your diet.

 To prepare the spinach, cook in boiling water for 5 minutes.
 Remove with a slotted spoon, rinse with cold or running tap water.

-Squeeze the spinach to wring all the water out as much as possible.
-Roughly chop the spinach, add it to your white sauce or mix it with ricotta cheese, and add to lasagna.
+Squeeze the spinach to wring the water out as much as possible.
+Roughly chop the spinach, add it to your white sauce or mix it with ricotta cheese, and place it between the layers.